This post may contain affiliate links. Please read my privacy policy.

 Instructions

-- Heat up a pot of water, cook the linguine according to the instructions on the package.
+• Heat a pot of water and cook the linguine according to the instructions on the package.

-- Sprinkle the cayenne pepper to the shrimp.
-Set aside.
+• Sprinkle cayenne pepper over the shrimp and set aside.

-- Heat up a saute pan and add the butter.
-When the butter melts, add the olive oil.
-Stir in the garlic, lightly saute until aromatic before adding the shrimp into the pan.
+• Heat a sauté pan and add the butter.
+When the butter has melted, add the olive oil.
+Stir in the garlic and lightly sauté until aromatic before adding the shrimp to the pan.

-- Saute the shrimp until half cooked and then add the white wine, salt, and sugar.
-Add the cherry tomatoes and linguine into the pot, stir to combine well.
+• Sauté the shrimp until half cooked, then add the white wine, salt, and sugar.
+Add the cherry tomatoes and linguine to the pot, and stir to combine well.

-- When the shrimp is completely cooked, add a few squirts of the lemon juice, black pepper, and chopped parsley to the linguine, toss to mix well, dish out and serve immediately with some shaved Parmigiano Reggiano cheese.
+• When the shrimp is completely cooked, add a few squirts of lemon juice, black pepper, and chopped parsley to the linguine.
+Toss to mix well, then dish out and serve immediately with some shaved Parmigiano Reggiano cheese.

 Video